rullo24/SyncNest/README.md

 Feel free to open issues for bug reports or feature requests.
 Contributions are also welcome!

-## Wails License Notice
+## Fyne License Notice

-This application utilizes the Wails framework, and all rights to Wails are reserved to the Wails project contributors.
-Please refer to the [Wails GitHub repository](https://github.com/wailsapp/wails) for information on the license and terms of use for the Wails framework.
+This application utilizes the Fyne framework, and all rights to Fyne are reserved to the Fyne project contributors.
+Please refer to the [Fyne GitHub repository](https://github.com/fyne-io/fyne) for information on the license and terms of use for the Fyne framework.

-### Wails License Information
+### Fyne License Information

-This application is not affiliated with the Wails project and is subject to its own license terms.
+This application is not affiliated with the Fyne project and is subject to its own license terms.
 Please refer to the application's individual license file for more information on its licensing terms.

 **Happy navigating with SyncNest!**